joostdecock/website/src/markdown/blog/2019/0131-roundup-2019-01/en.md

 of your pattern, move your pattern parts around, rotate them, or even mirror them vertically or horizontally to suit whatever your plans are.
 All of that can be done in your browser, on the site.

+## Developer documentation

+We've also integrated our developer documentation on the new site.
+Until yesterday, documentation about the new platform was hosted on a separate site, but now, we've ported the documentation and everything is integrated in our (future) website.

 ## We won't migrate your drafts

 Time to talk about the things we won't be doing: We will not migrate your existing drafts.